Karen Schroeder, MS, RD

 The basic eating guidelines for people with type 1 diabetes are:

-Eat three balanced meals, and do not skip meals.
+Eat 3 balanced meals per day and do not skip meals.
 Try to eat meals at the same time each day, with about the same amount of carbohydrate, protein, and fat as the same meal the day before.
 In case a meal is delayed, keep snacks with you at all times.

 Your blood sugar rises and falls in response to your eating patterns.
 Therefore, by eating about the same amount and types of food at the same times each day, you can easily predict when your blood sugar level will rise.
 This makes it easier to match your insulin dose with these rises in blood sugar.

-To make sure that you are getting the nutrients that you need, follow the United States Department of Agriculture’s
+To make sure that you are getting the nutrients that you need, follow the US Department of Agriculture’s

 In addition, the